-In May of 1947, Morton Archer applied for (and subsequently received) permission to cut openings in the party wall with 262 Commonwealth to provide additional egress.
+In May of 1947, Morton Archer applied for (and subsequently received) permission to cut openings in the party wall with 260 Commonwealth to provide additional egress.
 In June of 1949, he applied for permission to install a fire balcony connecting with 258 Commonwealth.
 In that filing, the name “Goldberg” was crossed-off and replaced by Morton Archer’s name, as treasurer of M & N Hotels, Inc. (at 57 Bernard in Dorchester, Jacob Goldberg’s address).

-By mid-1949, 260-262-264-266 Commonwealth were owned by Josephine M. Ward, who was the assessed owner from 1950.
-The property remained a lodging house.
 In January of 1954, she applied for (and subsequently received) permission to convert 260 Commonwealth from a lodging house into a lodging house and one apartment, and to convert 266 Commonwealth from a lodging house into a lodging house and two apartments.
 262-264 Commonwealth remained lodging houses.

-In August of 1960, Chamberlayne School and Chamberlayne Junior College purchased 260-262-264–266 Commonwealth from Josephine M. Ward.
 In October of 1960, it applied for (and subsequently received) permission to convert 262 Commonwealth from a lodging house into a dormitory.

 In May of 1962, Chamberlayne purchased the former Professional Building at 270 Commonwealth and converted it into a dormitory.
-By 1964, it also owned 274–276 Commonwealth, and in 1966 it acquired 278–280–282 Commonwealth.
+It purchased 274–276 Commonwealth at the same time, and in June of 1966 it acquired 278–280–282 Commonwealth.

 Chamberlayne went bankrupt in the mid-1970s and sold many of its properties.